tomdvies/tomdvies.com/content/posts/buildingwebsite.md

 to being done (this was the only "frill" I wanted my site to have).
 Now we can work on *themeing* the site.

 ### Customise your css/ layouts
+Now you just have free reign over what you want on your site & where, I only wanted 3 main sections, [about]({{< ref "about">}}), [blogs]({{< ref "blogs">}}), and a link to my [github]("https://github.com/tomdvies").
+So I just put them into the *llayouts/_default* folder, and specified their layout in the relevant md file with `layout = 'about'` in the header.

+For css, I ripped the [basic](https://github.com/getpelican/pelican-themes/tree/master/basic) theme for pelican, and made my own modifications for things like code blocks.
+I also pulled the [Cousine](https://github.com/getpelican/pelican-themes/tree/master/basic) font from google fonts, as I just wanted a simple monospaced font.

+All in all, this is definitely not using the many powerful features of Hugo, however it does give me a website that I can clone anywhere and build with no dependencies other than Hugo.
+It took me a bit to figure out integrating the katex, so I thought I would write all this up here as the first blog post I wrote for this site.